 Dr. Kook-yeon Kwak, senior executive vice president of LG Electronics Inc. (left),

-chief technology officer for SBS, discuss Korea’s
+and Youngsoo Park, chief technology officer for SBS, discuss Korea’s first test

 South Korea’s Ministry of Science, ICT and Future Planning went with ATSC 3.0 over Europe’s DVB-T2 for UHD TV broadcasting, following broadcasters there who previously announced they would begin broadcasting with ATSC 3.0 in February.
 (See “Korea to Launch ATSC 3.0 Broadcasts in 2017,” Feb.
 24, 2016.)

 The Yonhap item indicated the installed digital TV base is compliant with DVB-T2 and will require a new set-top for the ATSC 3.0 broadcasts.
 Both of South Korea’s largest electronics manufacturers, LG and Samsung, have participated in test broadcasts of ATSC 3.0 in the United States as well as Korea.
 A delegation of South Korean broadcasters attended a demonstration of ATSC 3.0 in Las Vegas by Baltimore-based Sinclair Broadcast Group last December, and Korean broadcaster SBS ran ATSC 3.0 tests in Seoul three months before that.